Emily Skopov: Personal life

-Skopov was born in 1966 in New York, and is of Jewish descent.
+Skopov was born in New York, and is of Jewish descent.
 She was raised in Rockland County.
-Skopov earned an undergraduate degree in English literature from Columbia University, and planned to become an English professor or lawyer.
-She committed to writing only after attending the UCLA School of Theater, Film and Television.
-In 2010, Skopov moved to Pittsburgh, Pennsylvania, from El Segundo, California, then settled in Marshall Township with her husband Todd Normane and two children.
+Skopov earned an undergraduate degree in English literature from Columbia University, and planned to become an English professor or lawyer before choosing to pursue her dream of screenwriting, which she studied in the Master of Fine Arts program at UCLA School of Theater, Film and Television.
+In 2010, Skopov moved to Pittsburgh, Pennsylvania, from El Segundo, California, then settled in Marshall Township with her husband and two children.
 Skopov is the founder of the non-profit organization No Crayon Left Behind.
-The organization was established in 2011, soon after Skopov began collecting discarded crayons from restaurants and distributing them to places where they would be used, such as homeless shelters, daycares, and preschools.
+The organization was established in 2011, soon after Skopov began collecting discarded crayons from restaurants, along with other educational and art supplies, and distributing them to places where they would be used, such as homeless shelters, daycares, and preschools.

 Film and television

 Skopov worked on several television shows including The Client, Xena: Warrior Princess, Pacific Blue, Crisis Center, and Andromeda.
-She left the crew of Farscape after six months, to focus on raising her daughter.
+She left the crew of Farscape after six months due to the health challenges of a family member, but went on to write unproduced feature films for a Hollywood studio.
 Skopov began work on the 2006 film Novel Romance, which she directed and cowrote, shortly before her son was born.